adrinecl/milestone-project2/docs/README.md

 **First Time Visitor Goals**
 1. As a First Time Visitor, I want to immediately understand the main purpose of the site.
 2. I want to be able to quickly understand the game controls and mechanics in order to enjoy playing the game
-3. I want to find more information about the game and to be able to consult the instructions to the game.
+3. I want to find more information about the game and to be able to consult the game instructions.
 4. I want to be able to see my score as I play the game.
 5. I want to be able to be challenged with harder levels as I progress.
 6. I would like to play a simple game, with a fairly short play time, but high entertaining value.